garysheng/hyperagentmonorepo/documentation/spec.md

 3. **AI-Generated Replies**
     - Draft responses automatically, subject to team approval.
 4. **Analytics**
-    - Summaries of inbound volume, average response time, or “conversion” outcomes from these opportunities.
+    - Summaries of inbound volume, average response time, or "conversion" outcomes from these opportunities.
 5. **Security / Compliance**
     - As volume and importance grow, consider advanced encryption, secrets management, and data compliance steps.